The Music Assistant founder Meenal Odedra has offered advice on how to stay sober during the lockdown.

 Odedra's company provides assistance services to small companies and artists, from admin support and project management to social media and events.

-In an interview with Music Week, first published in our recent wellbeing special issue, which focused on the ripple-effects of the Covid-19 pandemic on physical and mental health, Odedra recommended sobriety and anxiety meet-ups online – and called for industry support.
+You can read her interview with Music Week, first published in our recent wellbeing special issue, which focused on the ripple-effects of the Covid-19 pandemic on physical and mental health, in full below.

 "I have the worries that a lot of people in our industry have right now, not knowing when this will end, adapting to change, pressure to ‘keep calm and carry on’.
 Work-wise, it’s not knowing how this will affect the industry that I know so well and love.